dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 Copy the `eng/` folder from the [minimalci-sample](https://github.com/dotnet/arcade-minimalci-sample) repo.

-This folder contains required version files as well as build definition templates used for publishing assets.
+This folder contains required version files as well as pipeline templates used for publishing assets.

 For more information about version files go to: https://github.com/dotnet/arcade/blob/master/Documentation/DependencyDescriptionFormat.md